-I HEREBY AFFIRM THAT I am the

-I am the (title) and the duly authorized representative of (business) and that I possess the legal authority to make this affidavit on be of myself and the business for which I am acting.
+I HEREBY AFFIRM THAT I am the (title) and the duly authorized representative of (business) and that I possess the legal authority to make this affidavit on be of myself and the business for which I am acting.

 B. CERTIFICATION OF CORPORATION REGISTRATION AND TAX PAYMENT I FURTHER AFFIRM THAT-